 Ohio Health Issues Poll

 Interact for Health has always encouraged and supported data-driven decisions.
 It is in support of that goal that we started the Ohio Health Issues Poll in 2005.
-Data highlights and data tables from each Poll are available below.
+Data highlights and data tables from the most recent poll are available below, and poll results from previous years are on the OHIP Archive Page.
 You can also access the full datasets from each Poll.
-Download an overview of the poll here.
-You can download the questionnaire here and the complete dataset here.

 Download the report here and the data tables here.